-(2) When using replacement trees measuring less than three inches in diameter ((f)) as measured by c.
-An approved tree retention plan shall be modified to reflect any changes made ((pursuant to)) under subsection B.5.a. and $b((\div))$. of this section; and d.
+(1) When using replacement trees measuring three inches in diameter or greater $((f)){2}$ as measured by caliper((f)), one-half inch diameter of replacement tree shall be provided for every one inch diameter of significant tree to be replaced; and c.
+An approved tree retention plan shall be modified to reflect any changes made ((pursuant to)) under subsection B.5.a. and b((÷)). of this section; and d.
 If the department determines that retaining or replacing significant trees on site is impractical or contrary to the overall objectives of the underlying zone classification, alternative off-site locations may be used in accordance with the following: